 - Gain experience with industry standard software development tools and methods

-- Intern with local companies such as Intel, McAfee, and WebMD
+- Intern with local companies such as Intel, McAfee, WebMD, HP, and Nike

 A course in software development for smartphones and tablets, with an emphasis on Google’s Android ™ platform, is one of many classes offered.
-Furthermore, students will have opportunities to use what they learn in the real world through internships with local companies, such as Intel, McAfee, and WebMD in the nearby Silicon Forest.
+Furthermore, students will have opportunities to use what they learn in the real world through internships and other work related opportunities with local companies, such as Intel, McAfee, WebMD, and Nike in the nearby Silicon Forest.
 Internships aren’t required but are a great way to strengthen technology skills and build a strong resume.

 Pacific’s computer science students enter graduate programs, as well as accept positions in a variety of professional settings.
 Many students choose to extend their learning through internships at government research labs or technology companies.
-You will find our graduates working at Microsoft and WebMD, starting their own companies, developing mobile applications and consulting.
+You will find our graduates working at leading companies like Google, Microsoft and WebMD, starting their own companies, developing mobile applications and consulting.

 Mathematics & Computer Science Department